extremeshok/spamassassin-extremeshok_fromreplyto/README.md

 ## Version 1.2.0
  - eXtremeSHOK.com Maintenance
- - Better logic with domain checking, will allow for different subdomains of the same domain name.
+ - Better logic with domain checking, will allow for different sub-domains of the same domain name.